 The heavily weighted mixing metric is a test of the motor, componentry, and the resulting action of the machine.
 While these machines can execute many different tasks, their primary function is combining ingredients.
 As such, we use the mixing portions of cowboy cookie dough, pizza dough, and frosting as they isolate each mixer's ability to combine and incorporate ingredients in different scenarios.

-The cookie dough tests a stand mixer's ability to evenly integrate large ingredients such as chocolate chips, nuts, oats, and coconut flakes into a relatively soft dough without pulverizing them.
+The cookie dough tests a mixer's ability to evenly integrate large ingredients such as chocolate chips, nuts, oats, and coconut flakes into a relatively soft dough without pulverizing them.
 The pizza recipe tests the mixer's ability to incorporate liquids into dry, powdery ingredients.
 This requires the machine to mix ingredients that could be thrown out of the bowl by the force of the paddle and can become lumpy if incompletely or incorrectly mixed.
 Finally, the frosting recipe tests the mixer's ability to incorporate butter with both liquid and dry ingredients rendering a smooth, creamy frosting without getting unincorporated ingredients stuck on the sides of the bowl and paddle.

 This analysis goes beyond an assessment of the final mixed products.
 We also look at the response these recipes provoke in the machines.
 Specifically, we look for signs of struggle or even failure.
 These signs can be inconsistent movement of the mixing attachment, changes in volume or pitch of the motor or acrid smells emitting from the motor.